2021 Medicare Prescription Drug Plan Changes in Minnesota

 Medicare Part D and Supplements Work Together

-Minnesota seniors who qualify for both Medicare and Medicaid (aka, dual eligible or Medi-Medi) may be enrolled in a Minnesota Medicare Prescription Drug Plan automatically, as well as Social Security's Extra Help program.
+Minnesota seniors who qualify for both Medicare and Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States.... (aka, dual eligible or Medi-Medi) may be enrolled in a Minnesota Medicare Prescription Drug Plan automatically, as well as Social Security's Extra Help program.
 The Extra Help program pays for most of your prescriptions, but only if you meet the strict eligibility requirements.
 If the dual eligible option does not meet your needs, you have the option to enroll in a Minnesota Part D plan that does.
 If you are already receiving Medicaid, contact your local Medicaid office for assistance in the transition to Medicare.